rmflight/reviews.McDermottMDR/README.md

 * lack of description in the text leading to either lack of clarity or possible misunderstandings
   * length of generated reg-exes
   * description of reg-exes in general
-  * justification of PP-PRE and TMR-PRE extensions to PRE, as well as match and score generation,
+  * justification of PP-PRE and TMR-PRE extensions to PRE, as well as match and score generation
+  * elaboration of clustering, maybe adding to methods
   * supplemental table 1 needs **more** description

 * language implying other methods are not "linguistic"

+* Weak "substrate specificity" claim

 Each of these reservations are further detailed below.